Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

 Sunset from the temple of Poseidon at Cape Sounio

-If all you want to do in the summer in Greece is to hit the beach, you are not the only one.
+If you are planning to visit Greece in the summer, you are not the only one.

-The beaches on the most popular Greek islands, like Mykonos or Santorini, can get very crowded in the summer months.
-July and August, when many Greeks also go on holiday, are the busiest months.
+The most popular Greek islands, like Mykonos or Santorini, can get very crowded in the summer months.
+July and August, when many Greeks also go on holiday, are the busiest time of the year in Greece.

-If you prefer less crowded beaches, have a look on the map.
-There are plenty of quieter islands waiting to be discovered, like Andros, Tinos, Kimolos, Sikinos, Donoussa, Ithaca or Astypalaia, to name just a few.
+If you prefer less crowded destinations, have a look on the map and pick destinations that you haven’t heard of.
+There are plenty of quieter islands waiting to be discovered, like for example Andros, Tinos, Kimolos, Nisyros, Kalymnos, Karpathos or Tilos.

 You can also consider a road trip along the Greek coast in the Peloponnese, Epirus, Pelion, Chalkidiki, Evia or South Crete.
-Check out this article with some of my favourite beaches in Greece.
+Greece is not only Mykonos and Santorini!

-5. Pre-booking ferry tickets and rooms during busy periods is essential
+5. Pre-book your ferry tickets and hotel rooms

 Even in the age of budget airlines, Greek island-hopping on the ferries has never been more popular.

-Upon arrival on the island, several people were there advertising rooms to let at the fishing villages.
+Upon arrival on the island, several people were waiting at the port, advertising rooms to let at the fishing villages.
 Even at the busiest times of the year, there always seemed to be ferry tickets and rooms available.

 In terms of accommodation, you should be ok finding last-minute rooms in the shoulder season.
-If you are travelling in summer, it’s much better to book in advance.
+If you are travelling in summer, it’s much better to book your room in advance.

-6. Greek food tastes even better in summer
+6. Try all the food, as it tastes even better in summer

-I am probably biased, but… Greek food tastes even better in the summer!
-Delicious fish, fresh salads and plenty of vegetarian dishes complement the all-year-round souvlaki and moussaka.
+I am probably biased, but… Greek food is even more flavorful during the summer months!
+Delicious fish, fresh salads and plenty of vegetarian dishes complement the year-round souvlaki and moussaka.

-On hot days, you will probably find that a Greek salad and a big bowl of fruit will soon become your favourite meal – possibly along with a cold beer or a glass of ouzo 🙂
+On hot days, you will probably find that a Greek salad and a big bowl of fruit will soon become your favourite meal – often alongside a cold beer or a glass of ouzo 🙂

 Check out this list of 50 delicious Greek dishes, and this guide to popular Greek drinks.